Bad Book Drinking Game - Hair of the Dog (50 Shades Edition)

 Crazy Behavior is Acceptable?

 I think Anastasia Steele has multiple-personality disorder.
 Maybe she doesn't, but it sure seems that way since she mentions her Inner Goddess—and some other voice in her head I can't be bothered to remember—with frequency.
 She envisions these personas doing or saying certain things as responses to events taking place, which are supposed to represent her Id and Super Ego, to use Freudian terms.
-One of them gets all hot an bothered when Christian Grey shows up while the other is something of mental prudish librarian.
+One of them gets all hot and bothered when Christian Grey shows up while the other is something of a mentally prudish librarian.
 These personas are all over the book and we are just supposed to accept it, as though every woman has voices in her head like this.

-Also, Christian Grey is into "BDSM" thanks to his abusive relationship he had with a dominatrix who may have been committing statutory rape.
+Also, Christian Grey is into "BDSM" thanks to the abusive relationship he had with a dominatrix who may have been committing statutory rape.
 Anastasia does not pity Christian for the abuse, but is actually jealous of this woman and insecure about her existence in his life, as though she's a threat to their relationship.
 She even does the passive-aggressive bullshit about bringing her up in conversation over and over as a jealous girlfriend would who was dating a guy who had multiple relationships before meeting her would.

-Also, there's a "nice guy" character who tries to take advantage of (aka rape) Anastasia when she's drunk at a party, but it's not big deal the next day after a simple apology.
+Also, there's a "nice guy" character who tries to take advantage of (aka rape) Anastasia when she's drunk at a party, but it's not a big deal the next day after a simple apology.
 Really.

 Take a sip when bizarre behavior occurs and is presented like it's commonplace.